 For anyone not familiar with the lake we recommend the services of a ghillie (Fishing Guide) which we shall organise for you.
 He has expert knowledge of the lake, knows the conditions for fishing and can give advice on flies, baits and so on.
 He will have his own boat and outboard motor together with a good supply of necessary tackle and rods.
 They are super fishermen themselves, good company and happy to give lessons to complete novices.

-Each boat can take a maximum of two anglers plus the ghillie and the daily charge is Euro150.00 per boat per day.
-A half day can also be booked for E90.00 per boat.
+Each boat can take a maximum of two anglers plus the ghillie and the daily charge is Euro160.00 per boat per day.
+A half day can also be booked for E100.00 per boat.
 This is paid directly to the boatnman.

 There is also an excellent tackle shop, Tucks, in Oughterard.
 However, if you have a favourite fly rod, it would be worth bringing this, if only because you are used to its action.

 Boat Hire Alternatively, Currarevagh has its own traditionally built clinker boats which our guests can use at any time.
-If you would like an outboard this costs E80.00 per day including fuel, and experience of outboards is a must.
+If you would like an outboard this costs E80.00 per day including fuel, must be booked 2 weeks in advance and experience of outboards is a must.

 Fishing Holidays Lough Corrib

 Fishing is generally with wetfly, dryfly, dapping or trolling and, usually, from a drifting boat.
 Fishing is free – meaning that neither licences nor permits are required.